BenGutierrez/Meica_Report/README.md

 in progress report form for meica.py from https://bitbucket.org/prantikk/me-ica

-Use accepted figure_generator.py to generate the report.
+Use meica_report.py to generate the report.
+The report will appear in the sphinx directory in html format and also latex format.